CARCHEX vs. Endurance

 Here’s a short breakdown of CARCHEX’s available plans:

-- Powertrain Plus covers 300+ parts across your engine, transmission, drive axle(s), cooling system, fuel system, electronics, air conditioning and other areas.
+- Powertrain Plus: Covers more than 300 parts in major systems like your engine, transmission, drive axle(s), cooling system, fuel system, electronics and air conditioning.

-- Extra Care covers 300+ parts that aren’t typically covered by a manufacturer’s powertrain warranty, such as your brakes, electronics and infotainment system.
+- Extra Care: Add-on coverage for more than 300 parts that aren’t typically covered by your car’s factory powertrain warranty, such as your brakes, electronics and infotainment system.

-- Select Premier is like Secure Plus for vehicles with over 150,000 miles.
+- Select Premier: Similar to the Secure Plus plan, but specifically for vehicles with more than 150,000 miles.

-- Advantage offers Supreme coverage plus up to $3,500 in annual maintenance costs.
+- Advantage: Combines Supreme coverage with up to $3,500 in coverage for annual maintenance costs.

-As we alluded to above, one of the biggest differences between CARCHEX and Endurance is that CARCHEX is a broker while Endurance is, usually, a direct provider.
-In other words, CARCHEX sells warranties from another company (American Auto Shield1.0), while Endurance primarily sells its own.
-Exactly how that affects you will vary.
+One of the biggest differences between CARCHEX and Endurance is that CARCHEX is a broker while Endurance is (usually) a direct provider.
+In other words, CARCHEX sells warranties from another company (including American Auto Shield), while Endurance primarily administers the coverage plans it sells.

-We asked Endurance what difference choosing a broker vs. choosing a direct provider makes to the end consumer.
+We asked Endurance what difference choosing a broker versus a direct provider makes to car owners.

 Then we asked CARCHEX to comment on how buying from a broker might impact the customer experience.